An overview of the Sahel Humanitarian Response Plan 2014-1016

 Refugees from Central African Republic and Sudan are fleeing to Chad

-At the end of 2013, there were 86,000 refugees from the Central African Republic (CAR) in camps in southern Chad, as the security and humanitarian situation in CAR continues to deteriorate.
+There are now more than 90,000 refugees from the Central African Republic (CAR) in camps in southern Chad, as the security and humanitarian situation in CAR continues to deteriorate.
 In addition, Chad hosts over 350,000 refugees from Sudan, most fleeing conflict in the Darfur region.
-In addition, there are 90,000 Chadians displaced within the country.
+In addition, there are more than 90,000 Chadians displaced within the country.
 Many of these refugees and internally displaced persons are elderly, sick, disabled, minors and pregnant women - all groups with special vulnerabilities and needs.

 Resources are strained to the limit